breakdown

 tail -100 “" | breakdown defect project -o=

-Generate issues from defect information
+Generate issues from defect info

 breakdown defect issue –from= -o=

-Generate tasks from defect information
+Generate tasks from defect info

 breakdown defect task –from= -o=

-Break Down to Project
+Decomposition to Project

 breakdown to project <written_project_summary.md> -o=<project_dir>